borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies/README.md

 ## Reporting Security Issues

 If you believe you have found a security issue, please responsibly disclose by contacting the repository owner via the ‘security’ tab above.

+## Licenses

+Licenses are annotated according to the [REUSE SPecification v3.0](https://reuse.software/spec/).
+Please see the single files or respective `.license` files for the actual licenses.

+Generally,

+- code is licensed under the MIT license
+- documents are licensed under CC-BY-4.0
+- some data files and other files are licensed under CC0-1.0